 These full-spectrum light limiters are typically solar and lunar filters.
-The purpose of these filters is similar to wearing sunglasses, they reduce the amount of light that reaches your eye because the targets are very bright.
-They are also known as neutral density filters meaning that they pass all light wavelengths, just at reduced levels.
+The purpose of these filters is similar to that of wearing sunglasses; they reduce the amount of light that reaches your eyes because the targets are very bright.
+They are also known as “neutral density filters,” meaning that they pass all light wavelengths, just at reduced levels.
 They are not supposed to add or alter colors.

 Solar telescope filters may be made of glass or they may be based on a plastic film such as Baader Solar Film.
-Note that, if the film looks wavy, not pulled tight, this is normal and will not affect its performance.
-Both types of filters are good and both work well.
+Note that if the film looks wavy and not pulled tight, this is normal and will not affect its performance.
+Both types of filters are good and work well.
 However, handle them with care.
-If they get scratched, they must be discarded as even a small scratch can let in too much UV radiation which can damage your eyes.
+If they get scratched, they must be discarded as even a small scratch can let in too much UV radiation, which can damage your eyes.

-Solar filters that you can add to your telescope are good for seeing sunspots, watching a full or partial solar eclipse, or to watch the transition of a planet across the face of the Sun.
-Eclipses and planetary transits don’t happen very often so they are a big deal among the amateur astronomy community when they occur.
+Solar filters that you can add to your telescope are good for seeing sunspots, watching a full or partial solar eclipse, or watching the transition of a planet across the face of the Sun.
+Eclipses and planetary transits don’t happen very often, so they are a big deal among the amateur astronomy community when they occur.

 Never use a solar filter that attaches to the eyepiece.
 These are very dangerous and are not typically available anymore, but should you come across one on eBay or in a garage sale, don’t buy it or use it.
 The risk of damage to your eye is too high.

-Here are some examples of best solar filters for various size telescopes.
+Here are some examples of the best solar filters for various sized telescopes.
 I have provided both glass and film-based solar filters.
 Note that your solar filter does not have to be the same brand as your telescope.

 - Orion Solar that fits a variety of telescopes

-Lunar filters, or Moon filters, are also light limiting filters.
-These normally attached to the bottom of your eyepiece or, in some cases, the front of the diagonal.
+Lunar filters, or Moon filters, are also light-limiting filters.
+These are normally attached to the bottom of your eyepiece or, in some cases, the front of the diagonal.

-Moon filters are available in a variety of light blocking levels which are usually indicated by a percentage rating on the filter.
+Moon filters are available in a variety of light-blocking levels, which are usually indicated by a percentage rating on the filter.
 For example, a 25% filter would block 75% of the light and only pass 25%.
 Common types are 13%, 25%, and 40%.
 There are also variable moon filters that have two disks.
-You to rotate the filter disks to change the amount of light is allows through.
+You can rotate the filter disks to change the amount of light that is allowed through.

 Which percentage is right for your telescope?
 There are no strict rules.
-I use a 25% on all of my telescopes which range from 80 mm to 300 mm.
-Some people would say you use a 25% for telescope apertures of 150 mm or less.
-For telescopes with aperture greater than 150 mm, a 13% would be suggested.
+I use 25% on all of my telescopes, which range from 80 mm to 300 mm.
+Some people would say you use 25% for telescope apertures of 150 mm or less.
+A 13.3% would be suggested for telescopes with an aperture greater than 150 mm.
 But it is up to you.
 Again, Moon filters are not required.

 When the moon is a crescent up to about the first quarter, I may not use a filter.
-From lunar first quarter through full moon and then through third quarter, I am more likely to find the filter helpful.
-Again, for that last quarter I, may not use the filter.
-When I do use a filter I feel it enhances contrast and is more comfortable for my eye.
+From the lunar first quarter through full moon and then through third quarter, I am more likely to find the filter helpful.
+Again, for that last quarter, I may not use the filter.
+When I do use a filter, I feel it enhances contrast and is more comfortable for my eyes.

-I also find my Moon filter is very beneficial for viewing Venus which is very bright.
+I also find my moon filter very beneficial for viewing Venus, which is very bright.
 Venus often appears as a white, bright ball.
-However, once I apply the Moon filter the shape of the planet becomes more easily seen and I can better see the phases of Venus.
+However, once I apply the Moon filter, the shape of the planet becomes more easily seen, and I can better see the phases of Venus.

 Moon filters are not expensive, often available for under $40.
-They are a good addition to your eyepiece set and many filter sets and some eyepiece set will include a moon filter.
+They are a good addition to your eyepiece set and many filter sets, and some eyepiece sets will include a moon filter.